 Most people find new skates by word of mouth, or podium envy.
 Fellow speed skaters, coaches, dealers and online retailers can make referrals, but you really need to know what you’re looking for to find a pair that’s right for you.
 Especially if you’re just starting out, and even more so if you’re too young to know the difference between carbon fiber and cotton fiber.
 If you’re looking for a quality pair of starter skates, we got some suggestions that should help you find the right pair for yourself or that rookie you’re setting out on that path to the podium:

+Have reasonable expectations.
 Speedskates aren’t slippers.
 They’re stiff, they’re tight and they require a little work to get your foot into the first few times.
 This is to be expected!
 They may be snug, but they certainly won’t be cozy the first time you put them on, or for the first few weeks as they get broken in.
 What they shouldn’t be are painful, as in “I can’t stand in these!”
 But they’re going to feel uncomfortable when you’re just starting out in a new pair.
-But our boots are specially designed to make the perfect fit reveal itself sooner than you’d might expect.
+But our boots are specially designed to make the perfect fit reveal themselves sooner than you’d expect.

-Your speedboot should fit like a really snug dress shoe.
+Your speed boot should fit like a really snug dress shoe.
 This may or may not be your natural shoe size.
 Refer to the manufacturer’s website for sizing information, or search the website for fit comparisons that exist.
 Know that most manufacturers will take a boot back that doesn’t fit right, which is particularly important for skaters just starting out.
 Cádomotus boots are designed to run true to your foot, the way you’d expect a quality boot to, and they’re backed by our satisfaction guarantee, so you’ll always end up happy with your equipment.

 Look for value

 Starter skates are just that – it’s where you begin.
 But as you progress through the sport, your needs will change.
-A new skater who puts in the time to build up the core and ankle strength they need to handle skating in proper form will eventually want a
+A new skater who puts in the time to build up the core and ankle strength they need to handle skating in proper form will eventually want a lower cuff.

 What people are saying